jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 Attendance for each class is mandatory.
 There are 9 seminars, so you get 18 points from attendance.
 On presentation days, you only need to attend one of the seminars for that day to get credit.
+I'd prefer you attend the same time for the other weeks that you sign up for the presentation.

 Presentations
 """""""""""""